 No more needed to be said.

 But, chipper attitude and all, the white mouse began to doubt.
-Much sacrifice had been made for him, and he was turning out to be a worthless, slow mouse in a field where that marked you for death or worse.
+Much sacrifice had been made for him, and, despite all his effort, he was turning out to be a worthless, slow mouse in a field where that marked you for death or worse.
 He decided that he would not endanger his family.
-When it came time, he would go quietly away to his doom, and not let his brother or mother die defending him, as they surely would.
+When it came time, if he had not earned the speed of the field, he would go quietly away to his doom, and not let his brother or mother die defending him, as they surely would.
 Not many would miss him, and his death would just be one of many - nothing special.
 The only reason he didn't go right away was his old standard.
 He wouldn't quit until the very last second.
 He knew he still had time.
 He was only two weeks old.

 When he mentioned it to his brother, his brother told him he would not get away with it.
 Wherever he went, his brother said, he would never be without his brother's aid.
 If he ran, the field mouse would follow, and there was no way the white mouse could stop him.